choiszt/choiszt/README.md

 I am a 3rd-year student at BUPT as an Artificial Intelligence Major, specializing in Scene Graph Generation and VLM for Embodied Agent.
 Currently, I am working as an Undergraduate Research in the NTU@MMLAB Group.

-My goal is to **Making AI agent 🤖 act like human and help others live better lives**.
+My goal is to make an AI agent 🤖 behave like a human, thereby helping others lead better lives.

 📫 How to reach me: ls2001927@bupt.edu.cn